 “The open-source movement can be a powerful platform for rapid and transformational change,” said Eric Toone, vice provost and director of Duke I&E. “The evolution of the approach has afforded exciting examples of its power, such as a host of innovative approaches in 3D printing and the creation of R, the open source programming language for big data.
 Red Hat has been a leading proponent of open source since its inception in 1993, and we are delighted to join with them in this exciting project.”

 “It’s exciting to see what these students have been able to do in a short time,” said Aria Chernik, the OSPRI director.
-“Their grant money can go a long way because they’re able to produce prosthetics at a lower cost.
+“Their grant money can go a long way because they’re able to produce adaptive devices at a lower cost.
 That’s the amazing thing about open source; the code is already there.”

 OSPRI will also offer courses centered on open source culture that will count toward Duke I&E’s certificate program.
 The first course, “The 21st Century Student: Open Knowledge and Education Innovation,” made its debut this fall.
 The next course will study open government and will be available next spring.